lst1975/neHttpd/README.md

    ![index](https://github.com/user-attachments/assets/f0f44f4e-dd66-4afe-befa-99ee6f6a71e1)

 # Upload
-   The uploaded file will be stored in the fixed positon in folder of /config as file dev.bin
+   The uploaded file will be stored in the fixed positon in folder of /uploads

 # Other
    Only JSON file for configuraion is transmitted between Browser and Backend neHhttpd.